industrialfluff/autotracker-remastered/README.md

 Python 2.7

 ## Installation
 It's a set of scripts.
-Run them in your favorite IDE or console.
-Watch the song appear.
+Run autotracker.py in your favorite IDE or console.
+Watch the song appear in the songs directory.
 Load it into OpenMPT. https://openmpt.org/  Or Psycle. https://sourceforge.net/projects/psycle/    Edit it to your heart's content.
 Enjoy.

 ## Configuration
 The config.txt file contains a path for each of the samples that will be used when randomly generating a song.